logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/exporting-test-results/exporting-test-results-to-xml.md

         The test results are exported to an XML file at the designated location.

--   **Option 2**: Exporting to XML automatically after test completion.
+-   Option 2: Exporting to XML automatically after test completion.

     1. Select the test module\(s\) that you want to execute.